amarcolini/joos_docs/command/wait_command.md

 # WaitCommand

 A `WaitCommand` does simply that: waits a specified duration before ending.
-This command is useful for adding delay between actions. `WaitCommand`s can also be created through [decoration](/command/decorating.md#wait).
+This command is useful for adding delay between actions.

 :::sync
 +++ Java